 Who Pays the Taxes and Transfer Fees for My New Motorcycle?

-Insurance companies often cover taxes and transfer fees for a totaled motorcycle, but details can vary by policy.
-Always check your policy document or consult your insurance representative for accurate information.
+Insurance may cover taxes and transfer fees for a totaled motorcycle, but this varies by policy.
+Check your policy or ask your insurer for details.

-Being “upside-down” on the remaining balance on your motorcycle loan means you owe more than the bike is worth.
-While it’s a tough situation, options like gap insurance or negotiating with lenders can help.
+Being “upside-down” on your motorcycle loan means you owe more than the bike’s value.
+While it’s a tricky situation, options like gap insurance or lender negotiation can help.

 If you have been injured in a bike wreck, some steps to take afterward would be to: